-The April full moon lit up the nighttime for the last few nights, shining pretty much from dusk till dawn.
-Around April 20, 2019, you’ll find the moon waning in phase, and no longer out first thing at nightfall.
-For the mainland United States, the moon on April 20 rises in the east roughly 1 1/2 hours after sunset.
-And the moon will set in the west roughly 1 1/2 hours after sunrise April 21.
-Thus the mornings of April 21, 22 and 23, after sunrise, present the perfect time to catch a daytime moon over your western horizon after sunrise.
-Woot!
+For the mainland United States, the moon on April 9 rises in the east roughly two hours after sunset.
+Then, on April 10, the moon will set in the west roughly two hours after sunrise.
+Thus the mornings of April 11, 12 and 13, after sunrise, present a good time to catch a daytime moon over your western horizon.

 View the moon in your eastern sky before going to bed this week.
-It’ll be ascending in the east roughly an hour later each evening.
-Then look for the moon low in your western sky right after sunrise.
+From mid-northern latitudes, it’ll be ascending in the east about 1 1/4 hours later each evening, and setting in the west about 3/4 hour later each morning.
+These next several days, look for the moon low in your western sky right after sunrise.
 Day by day, the lighted portion of the waning gibbous moon will shrink.
-The half-lit last quarter moon will come on April 26, 2019.
+The half-lit last quarter moon will come on April 14, 2020.

 Why is the daytime moon most noticeable now?
 The moon is up during the day half the time.
 It must be, since it orbits around the whole Earth once a month.
 A crescent moon is hard to see, though, because it’s so near the sun in the sky.
 At the vicinity of last quarter moon about a week from now, you might have to crane your neck, looking up, to notice it after sunrise.